Fukushima Daiichi Nuclear Power: Nuclear Accident and Radiation Exposure

 People then find that at reactor 2, exceptionally radioactive water runs uncontrolled from the reactor through a sewer vent into the sea.
 The water has a radiation level of a thousand mSv each hour.
 One hour of exposure to this sum is sufficient to foster serious radiation sickness.

-The neighboring countries of South Korea and China firmly challenged this frantic attempt as it is only nothing but a transitory measure up to a huge number of liters of water that must be siphoned into the exceptionally defiled structures.
+The neighboring countries of South Korea and China firmly challenged this frantic attempt as it is only a transitory measure up to a huge number of liters of water that must be siphoned into the exceptionally defiled structures.
 Right next to it is to address how the polluted water continues to destroy those structures and the sea.

 Chronicle 6